ivangfr/springboot-proxysql-mysql/README.md

 # `springboot-proxysql-mysql`

-The goal of this project is to use [`ProxySQL`](https://proxysql.com/) to load balance requests from a Spring-Boot application to [`MySQL`](https://www.mysql.com/) Replication Master-Slave Cluster.
+The goal of this project is to use [`ProxySQL`](https://proxysql.com/) to load balance requests from a Spring Boot application to [`MySQL`](https://www.mysql.com/) Replication Master-Slave Cluster.

 ## Project Architecture